Japan's July household spending up for 8th straight month, but at slower pace

 Japan's economy has benefited from strength in household consumption and capital expenditure this year, growing an annualised 1.8 per cent in the second quarter largely thanks to those sectors less affected by slowing trade.

+Japan is planning to raise its sales tax to 10 per cent from 8 per cent next month.
+The last sales tax rise in April 2014 caused consumer sentiment to sour, leading to an economic downturn.

-Expectations have risen the Bank of Japan will ease further after the central bank at its last policy meeting committed to expanding stimulus if a global slowdown is delayed and threatens to derail Japan's economic recovery.
+Expectations have risen that the BOJ will ease further after the central bank at its last policy meeting committed to expanding stimulus if a global slowdown is delayed and threatens to derail Japan's economic recovery.